Skip to main content

 Goals For the Third 24 Hours and After

-On average, by days three to five, your milk will be in.
+On average, your milk will be in by day three to five.
 You will see your baby’s stool change from a dark, tar-colored

 meconium stool to a mustard yellow breast milk stool.
-If your baby continues to have meconium stools or
+Call your pediatrician if your baby continues to have meconium stools or dark concentrated urine.

 Getting Help with Lactation

-- After discharge, a lactation consultant or perinatal assistant is available Monday through Friday from 9:30 a.m. to 4:30 p.m. at the Lactation Store, located inside the Lifestyle Health & Fitness Center.
+• After discharge, a lactation consultant or perinatal assistant is available Monday through Friday from 9:30 a.m. to 4:30 p.m.